 The Cane Drivers are a group of students ages 13 -19 who currently meet virtually the 2nd Saturday of each month.
 The activities/events of this group are planned and implemented by the students.
 Through fun activities this group works on skills such as leadership, self-advocacy, daily living and socialization.

-Mission BEAM (Blindness Empowerment, Advocacy & Mentoring) is a program that is currently being developed.
+Mission BEAM (Blindness Empowerment, Advocacy & Mentoring).
 The mission of the program is to empower blind/visually-impaired transition-aged youth between the ages of 14-21 to live meaningful, productive lives.
 The program is designed to address independence, self-advocacy, social-emotional, and career readiness.
 Through job exploration and work experiences, the youth will be prepared to be fully integrated into their community and successful, contributing members of society.

 The National Federation of the Blind works to improve opportunities for blind students in the areas of science, technology, engineering, and mathematics.
 In NFB STEM2U, we are bringing what we have learned directly to students and families in their homes.
 Students of varying ages in fifteen states across the country will receive instruction from NFB personnel and expert instructors via the Zoom platform.